Through Knowledge, Justice…

 Short answer: The type, intensity, and years of experience of autogynephilic ideation.

 Full answer: The difference between crossdressers and AGP transsexuals is not a matter of kind, but of degree.
 Classic crossdressers are typically satisfied with temporarily modifying their appearance.
 But, when one’s autogynephilic ideation includes anatomic features, especially female genitalia, that can’t be done temporarily.
 Research has shown that there is a very strong correlation between such ideation and later decision to transition.
+In addition, there is tentative evidence that interpersonal autogynephilia plays a role in the desire to transition.
 The majority of those that later transition experienced erotic arousal during crossdressing for years before they transitioned.
 Thus, crossdressing and AGP transsexuality is both a continuum and a progression.

-What is Gender Fluid, BiGender, Gender Transient, or Dual-Gender?
+What is Gender Fluid, BiGender, Non-Binary, Gender Transient, or Dual-Gender?

-Full answer: BiGender identity is an accommodation / resolution of the cognitive dissonance between the socially formed natal sex congruous core identity and the internal autogynephilic (or autoandrophilic) image in sexual fantasy.
+In natal male people these phenomena are usually identity accommodations to autogynephilia.
+For example, BiGender or Dual-Gender identity is an accommodation / resolution of the cognitive dissonance between the socially formed natal sex congruous core identity and the internal autogynephilic image in sexual fantasy.
 It reduces the need to reconcile one’s social identity as one sex, and one’s erotic ideal as the other.
+They can be both.
 BiGendered individuals may have an active social life as both genders, usually in separate social circles.
-In other words, this takes crossdressers out of the closet and into the public realm in a socially acceptable manner.
-It may also be understood as a half-way transition for autogynephilic transsexual individuals who for familial or career reasons, do not wish to transition full time.
+In other words, this takes cross-dressers out of the closet and into the public realm in a socially acceptable manner.
+It may also be understood as a half-way transition for autogynephilic gender dysphoric individuals who for familial or career reasons, do not wish to transition full time.

-Sometimes gender atypical teens or young adults are labeled as “gender fluid” when they have not yet fully established themselves over the gender line in an unambiguous and permanent transition.
+Sometimes gender dysphoric teens or young adults are labeled by others as “gender fluid” when they have not yet fully established themselves over the gender line in an unambiguous and permanent transition.
+This is especially true for transkids beginning transition, but still have family, school, or social obligations that can only be met presenting in their birth sex.

 For more information see my essay on the development of crossgender identity in transgendered people.